Compliance with the following physical and immunization standards is required prior

 You must obtain a test for TB (by the Mantoux method) dated after your acceptance to medical school and forward documentation of the test results to the Office of Student Affairs.
 The results must include the date, the results and the location of the facility where the results were read.

 If the results of your TB test are positive, or if you have a history of being PPD-positive, you will be required to obtain a chest x-ray and forward a report of the findings including the status of any INH therapy.
+Annual Influenza vaccine is required of all QCOM students.

 I V. SUGGESTED VACCINATIONS